Tiago-Minuzzi/HamleTE/README.md

 If you don't have conda installed, you can check how to install on [miniconda's webpage](https://docs.conda.io/en/latest/miniconda.html).
 With conda installed on your system you can easily create a conda environment containing all dependecies by running:

-`conda env create -f flowte_env.yml`
+`conda env create -f hamlete_env.yml`

 Then, you can enter the conda environment with the command:

-`conda activate flowte`
+`conda activate hamlete`

 ### Docker <a name="docker"></a>

-To run FlowTE using a docker container, first build the image using the Dockerfile.
-Inside FlowTE's directory run:
+To run HamleTE using a docker container, first build the image using the Dockerfile.
+Inside HamleTE's directory run:

-`docker build -t flowte .`
+`docker build -t hamlete .`

 ### Manually <a name="depends"></a>